kevinolega/callcentertrainingtips/_posts/2016-11-13-complete-goals.md

 Some lessons I've learned doing this for more than ten years.
 - 85% of all the goals you write down will become reality.
 - You need to read your goals regularly.
-- When you know the goal it's easier to setup a plan.
+- When you know the goal it's easier to set up a plan.
-- Goals that involve having usually involve buying something are usually expensive.
+- Goals that involve having usually involved buying something are usually expensive.
 (Car, house, gadgets)
 - Goals that involve doing (activities) usually makes you happier and cost less money.
 (Travel, Activities, Etc)
 - Goals that involve being or becoming the person you want to be costs a little amount of money and sometimes free.
 (Lessons, books, etc)